opensearch-project/documentation-website/_migrations/migration-phases/replayer-activation-and-validation.md

 ## CloudWatch considerations

 Metrics pushed to CloudWatch may experience around a 5-minute visibility lag.
 CloudWatch also retains higher-resolution data for a shorter period than lower-resolution data.
-For more details, see [CloudWatch Metrics Retention Policies](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html).
+For more details, see [CloudWatch Metrics retention policies](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html).